Keith-Howard/Simple-Puppeteer-example/README.md

 Step 4 - Using the page variable, use the click method by passing the ".create-user" class name

 Step 5 - Using the page variable, use the screenshot method to generate a screenshot of the React app with the newly created user

+// make sure to run the client first then the server so that there is something running on the port that puppeteer is listening on